NataliaDiaz/ActivityRecognitionPSL/README.md

 # ActivityRecognitionPSL
 Human activity recognition with Probabilistic Soft Logic

-Author: Natalia Díaz Rodríguez, PhD
+Author: Natalia Díaz Rodríguez, PhD.

 LINQS Lab at University of California Santa Cruz

 Extension of the work done in my PhD Thesis, available at: